kailash-manasarovar/statement/docs/timeline/2024/october.md

 - This account was used to gain my sympathy, I believe.
 - The patchwork design started to come up in various guises; one was a painting the trumpet teacher was doing that I had apparently inspired which in retrospect was obviously [the three siblings](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of) that may well be Gloria the conservatory receptionist, Ivan the terror of the Marina Alta, and [the man that blew in my face in March](march/13-end.md#wednesday-13th-march).
 - Is Ivan a painter?
+- The painting I was shown repeatedly had these three sitting reading comics and the background was like a patchwork quilt of comic book titles.
+- I liked it.
 - I may have screenshot this somewhere.
+- There was a big vacant space in the trumpet teachers lap which I wondered about.
+- Is this his usual game with targets?
 - The other curious thing about this particular account is that the woman looks like Grace from Polygon, and a woman who was [following me in Lourdes in August](august.md#interview-with-the-hacker).

 ##### 3.